 - somatization disorders

-Researcher Anthony King studies mindfulness as a treatment for PTSD and anxiety.
+Researcher Anthony King and colleagues (2013; 2016) studies mindfulness as a treatment for PTSD and anxiety.
 Through his various research projects, he found that:

 - MBCT has the potential to “reduce avoidance symptom cluster and PTSD cognitions.”